TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/kubernetes/azure/deployment/_index.md

 If `var.allow_cluster_admin_access` is disabled, then `kubelogin` must be installed.
 {{</ note >}}

-Follow the promp to authenticate the `kubectl`.
+Follow the prompt to authenticate the `kubectl`.

 ```bash
 $ kubectl get pods